 In North Wales, it is expected that the number of people with dementia will increase by 68% over the next 20 years.
-The number of people with dementia roughly doubles every five years fam the age of 65 onwards.
+The number of people with dementia roughly doubles every five years from the age of 65 onwards.

-$\mathsf{T}\mathfrak{Q}$ s is very challenging for patients and their families and carers as well as for the NHS.
-We need to improve how we respond.
+factorial for the street is the street and their factorial factori families and carers as well as for the NHS.
+We ned to improve how we respond.